 The concept of elasticity is very useful to understand the economic behavior of transport supply and demand.
 Depending on the transport activity, a movement is linked with different elasticities.
 Emergencies tend to have low, if any, elasticity.
 Commuting has also a very low elasticity as this category of movements is related to a fundamental economic activity that provides income.
-This fact is underlined by empirical evidence that shows that drivers are marginally influenced by variations in the price of fuel in their commuting behavior, especially in highly motorized societies.
-Since work is a major, if not the only, source of income, commuting can simply not be forfeited under any circumstances short of being cost prohibitive.
+This fact is underlined by empirical evidence that shows that drivers are marginally influenced by variations in the price of fuel in their commuting TO be have lord respectfully an stightly motorized societies.
+Since work is a comajor, if not the only, source of income, commuting can simply not be forfeited under any circumstances short of being cost prohibitive.
 Activities that confer limited economic benefits tend to have high elasticities.
 Social and recreation-oriented movements are commonly those whose users have the least cost tolerance.
 Consequently, as transport costs increase, recreational movements are those who experience the fastest decline.